Fits.me: Virtual Fitting Room

 A retail AR gut-punch for WWF’s Siberian tiger

-This is a great piece of Augmented Reality for WWF aimed at raising awareness around the plight of the siberian tiger, created by Leo Burnett Moscow.
+This is a great piece of Augmented Reality for WWF aimed at raising awareness around the plight of the Siberian tiger, created by Leo Burnett Moscow.

 How the “video mirror” mechanic does the heavy lifting